October 8, 2004

 obviously ruined their holiday.

-he reported on a meeting on August 18 to discuss
+reported on a meeting on August 18 to discuss problems

-problems that arose last year in CP and analyze their
+that arose last year in CP and analyze their subject for

-of teachers who were causing problems in Castle Park.
+teachers who were causing problems in Castle Park.
+For

-For the day of the appointment, Petti was so stressed
+the day of the appointment, Petti was so stressed that

 pregnancy.
 I could not sleep and suffered from panic